“Nothing about us, without us, is for us.”

 NOAA/Sea Grant

-- – this vision document provides background on traditional and local ecological knowledge and their use in research, outreach, and education.
+- Traditional and Local Knowledge: A Vision for the Sea Grant Network – this vision document provides background on traditional and local ecological knowledge and their use in research, outreach, and education.

 - Diversity, Equity and Inclusion: Current Conditions and Best Practices across the National Sea Grant Network – see Pages 10-12 for specific case studies on how Sea Grant is working to broaden participation and build capacity in its research portfolios in coastal communities.